nanthil/functionalJavascriptTutorials/Currying/curryTutorial.md

 //FIRST ->
 //lets reduce mul
-//mul, mathOps('*') andoperator... are all equivalent statements mul === mathOps('*')
+//mul, mathOps('*') and operator... the following are all equivalent statements mul === mathOps('*')

 mathOps('*') === operator => (a, b) => eval(a + operator + b)('*')